-The general definition of workplace bullyingis malicious, unwanted, and repetitive behavior targeting an individual.
-Bullying can include written, verbal, and physical acts that create a hostile, offensive, humiliating, or intimidating workplace environment whichinterferes with a person’s ability to perform their job normally.
+The general definition of workplace bullying is malicious, unwanted, and repetitive behavior targeting an individual.
+Bullying can include written, verbal, and physical acts that create a hostile, offensive, humiliating, or intimidating workplace environment that interferes with a person’s ability to perform their job normally.

 Who Are The Bullies?

 In some cases, bullies hold positions at work that are senior to the people they target.
-Still, workplace bullying can also happen between co-workers and other people who frequent the workplace, such as customers and vendors.
-A bullying supervisor may threaten with disciplinary action or firing to keep their target from standing up to them.
+Still, workplace bullying can happen between co-workers of equal rank and between workers and other people who frequent the workplace, such as customers and vendors.
+A bullying supervisor may threaten with disciplinary action or termination to keep their target from standing up to them.
 They also might blame the other person when something negative happens or undermine their work achievements.

 Individuals can become bullies for several reasons.
 For example, they might struggle with insecurity or deep feelings of fear or self-doubt.
 They also might have endured past abuse or been bullied by others.
-However, reasons are not excuses; there is no excuse for bullying, and you deserve to feel safe and valued in your workplace.
+However, there is no excuse for bullying, and you deserve to feel safe and valued in your workplace.

 Are Specific Jobs More Prone To Bullying?

 If someone is bullying you at work, you are not alone.
-A recent meta-analysis of studies shows an estimated 11 percent of workers have experienced workplace bullying.
-Furthermore, a 2015 survey of 2,000 workers showed that 58 percent of respondents had experienced or witnessed workplace bullying.
+A recent meta-analysis of studies shows an estimated 11% of workers have experienced workplace bullying.
+Furthermore, a 2016 survey of 2,000 workers showed that 58% of respondents had experienced or witnessed workplace bullying.

 Some jobs are more prone to workplace bullying.
-For example, healthcare, education, and service industries have higher rates of reported bullying compared to other employment sectors, according to a 2013 survey, as well as law enforcement.
-These work environments all include potentially stressful situations, hierarchies of power in which supervisors work in close contact with subordinates, and frequent communication with patients, students, and patrons.
+For example, the healthcare, education, and service industries tend to have higher rates of reported bullying than other employment sectors, according to a 2013 survey.
+These work environments include potentially stressful situations, hierarchies of power in which supervisors work in close contact with subordinates, and frequent communication with patients, students, and patrons.
 However, bullying can occur in any industry and workplace.

-Other psychological symptoms: Panic attacks, anxiety, depression, and mood swings might result from being targeted by a bully at work.
-Your body and mind are responding to attacks.
+- Other psychological symptoms: Panic attacks, anxiety, depression, and mood swings might result from being targeted by a bully at work.
+Your body and mind tend to respond to attacks.
 Experiencing ill effects from bullying is not a sign of weakness but a sign that you are enduring something real and damaging.

 Preventing Workplace Bullying In The Future

-First, consider consulting a professionalto determine what went wrong in your previous work environment.
+First, consider consulting a professional to determine what went wrong in your previous work environment.
 For example, was the problem excessive competition among co-workers, a cruel boss, or humiliating behavior in meetings?
-Identify what traits you would like to see in a workplace instead, such as a collaborative atmosphere, a flexible and communicative boss, or a reliable human resources presence can help you find a new job where bullying is less likely.
-Then, look up potential workplaces on the internet for reviews that indicate the working environment.
-This information can help you feel prepared for job interviews.
-Some pertinent topics you might address during an interview include:
+You might try to identify what traits you would like to see in a workplace instead, such as a collaborative atmosphere, a flexible and communicative boss, or a reliable human resources presence.
+Then, you can look up potential workplaces on the internet for reviews that indicate what the working environments are like.
+This information may help you feel prepared for job interviews.
+Below are some pertinent topics you might address during an interview:

-If you feel comfortable doing so, explain your previous work environment and what issues led you to leave.
-Let the potential employer know that you want to work in an environment that keep workers away against workplace bullies.
-However, avoid the urge to gossip about your previous employer, as doing so may reflect poorly on your trustworthiness to a new potential employer.
+- If you feel comfortable doing so, explain your previous work environment and what issues led you to leave.
+You might let the potential employer know that you want to work in an environment that keeps workers away from workplace bullies.
+However, you might try to avoid the urge to gossip about your previous employer, as doing so may reflect poorly on your trustworthiness to a potential employer.